 We think Total Adblock includes almost everything you'd want from an ad blocker.
 It's easy to use, works diligently in the background, and keeps tracks of ads blocked, trackers blocked, and data saved.

-It offers a comprehensive free version, which had impressive ad blocking test results, and a worthwhile premium plan with unlimited ad blocking potential and TotalAV antivirus.
+It offers a limited free version, which still has impressive ad blocking test results, and a worthwhile premium plan with unlimited ad blocking potential and TotalAV antivirus.
 You can't go wrong with Total Adblock.

 What we liked

-Total Adblock only took minutes to setup and it got to blocking ads right away.
-We didn't have to do anything after installing the extension, but there are the options to adjust your trusted websites and ad preferences manually if you desire.
+Total Adblock only took minutes to set up, and it got to blocking ads right away.
+We didn't have to do anything after installing the extension, but there are options to adjust your trusted websites and ad preferences manually if you desire.

-If you do wish to upgrade, Total Adblock's paid plan is only $1.99/mo (billed annually).
-The Premium plan blocks all ads, removes browser notifications, and comes with award-winning antivirus.
+If you do wish to upgrade, Total Adblock's paid plan is only $1.59/mo (billed annually).
+The Premium plan blocks all ads, removes browser notifications, and comes with an award-winning antivirus.

 What we didn’t like

-As far as free ad blocker extensions go, Total Adblock can be limiting; it excludes the top 15,000 websites as listed on Alexa.com.
-We also found that some reviewers had trouble cancelling their subscriptions, which is worth noting if you're opting for the premium plan.
+As far as free ad blocker extensions go, Total Adblock can be limiting; it excludes the top 15,000 websites listed on Alexa.com.
+We also found that some reviewers had trouble canceling their subscriptions, which is worth noting if you're opting for the premium plan.

 Total Adblock pros and cons